xamantra/momentum/docs/streams.md

 - Inside `.listen(...)` callback, we are updating the `roomsSnapshot` with the provided `querySnapshot`.
 This is realtime so whenever firestore updates this collection, `MomentumBuilder` will also rebuild.

-- Finally, we are saving the `roomsSubscription` into the model so we can dispose it later.
+- Finally, we are saving the `roomsSubscription` into the model so we can dispose of it later.

 <hr>